zmcartor/homestead-guide/source/network/connecting-to-the-network.rst

 .. code-block:: Bash

-  geth --fast --cache=1024 --jitvm console
+  gexp --fast --cache=1024 --jitvm console

 For more discussion on fast syncing and blockchain download times, `see this Reddit post <https://www.reddit.com/r/expanse/comments/46c4ga/lets_benchmark_the_clients/>`_.

 Exporting/Importing the blockchain
 --------------------------------------------------------------------------------

 If you already have a full Expanse node synced, you can export the blockchain data from the fully synced node and import it into your new node.
-You can accomplish this in geth by exporting your full node with the command ``geth export filename`` and importing the blockchain into your node using ``geth import filename``. see `this link <staticnodes>`_
+You can accomplish this in gexp by exporting your full node with the command ``gexp export filename`` and importing the blockchain into your node using ``gexp import filename``. see `this link <staticnodes>`_

 ..  _cr-static-nodes: